Persistent voice changes may indicate serious illness

-Just like the fingerprint and the pupil of the eye, the voice of every human being is unique.
+Just like the fingerprint and the pupil of the eye, every human’s voice is unique.
 It is through the voice that several personal characteristics are revealed, including emotions, personality style, social behavior, in addition to the identity itself.
 But the voice can also indicate health problems that need to be investigated.
 On World Voice Day, celebrated this Saturday (16), experts draw attention to the need for voice care.

-“Many people think it’s normal to always be hoarse, but hoarseness is one of the main signs and symptoms of laryngeal cancer.
-Hoarseness that persists for more than 15 days has to be evaluated by a doctor or speech therapist”, warns Thays Vaiano, vice-coordinator of the Voice Department of the Brazilian Society of Speech Therapy (SBFa).
+“Many people think that it is normal to always be hoarse, but hoarseness is one of the main signs and symptoms of laryngeal cancer.
+Hoarseness that persists for more than 15 days must be evaluated by a doctor or speech therapist”, warns Thays Vaiano, vice-coordinator of the Voice Department of the Brazilian Society of Speech-Language Pathology and Audiology (SBFa).

 Voice Day was a Brazilian initiative in 1999, led by otorhinolaryngologists, speech therapists and even pedagogues who deal with people with voice difficulties.
 Three years later, the date was incorporated into the calendar of other countries and became World Voice Day, every April 16th.
 In Brazil, it was Law nº 11.704/2008 that established the National Voice Day with the objective of making the population aware of vocal health.